 Linguistics at JHU

 At JHU, Linguistics is fully integrated into the Department of Cognitive Science.
 There is no separate Linguistics department and undergraduate students may select Linguistics as one of two foci for their BA in Cognitive Science, or add a Minor in Linguistics to another degree.
 The department offers basic and advanced undergraduate and graduate training covering all core areas including phonetics & phonology, syntax, semantics & pragmatics, psycholinguistics, acquisition, and fieldwork.
 A significant number of BA recipients have gone on to pursue graduate studies in Formal Linguistics in top departments around the country.
-Last year the National Research Council ranked us as one of the top departments in the country in which to study linguistics.
+In 2010, the National Research Council ranked us as one of the top departments in the country in which to study linguistics.

 To understand what’s unique to studying Linguistics at JHU, please read on, starting with a very brief historical perspective on the field of Generative Linguistics.